AvillaDaniel/AvillaForensics/README.md

 12. Chat Capture.
 13. Automatic integration with IPED.
 14. Automatic integration with AFLogical.
-15. Automatic integration with Alias ​​Connector.
+15. Automatic integration with Alias Connector.
 16. Conversion from .AB to .TAR.
 17. Fast Scan and Real-time Transfer .
 18. Image Finder (Hash, Metadata, Geolocation, Plotting the location on Google Maps and Google Earch).